 The Access to Abortion-care Act (AAA) upholds long-held New Hampshire values by putting into law that the state cannot further interfere in the right to access abortion.
 This bill does not change any current New Hampshire abortion laws; it does, however, provide critical protections to ensure that Granite Staters can work with their doctors to get the health care they need in the majority of situations.

+Unfortunately, both New Hampshire's House and Senate rejected the Access to Abortion-care Act in 2022, but we are building momentum for reintroduction in future legislative sessions.
 Here's how you can help pass the Access to Abortion-care Act (AAA) to protect reproductive freedom in New Hampshire: